-Within the employment section, an inconsistency can occur between the held and offered information in the file.
 In the first round in which a person is reported as having a specific CMJ, MEPS asks if the person holds health insurance through that job.
 If the person does not hold insurance, then a follow-up question is asked as to whether the person was offered insurance (but declined coverage).
 However, if a person does hold insurance, then that person is skipped over the offered question and the offer variable (OFFER31X, OFFER42X, OFFER53X) is automatically set to "Yes" (1).

-In the rounds after a CMJ is initially reported, the "held" question is asked again in each interview (whether a person originally held insurance or not).
+In the rounds after a CMJ is initially reported, the "held" question is asked again in each interview (whether a person now holds insurance or not).
 This is to determine if there has been any change in coverage.
-However, the offer question is not updated again after the initial round, regardless of any change in the held status.
-After the initial round the offer variable is set to "-2" (value determined in previous round).
+As of Panel 6 Round 3 and Panel 7 Round 1, respondents with a continuing job who did not have coverage in the current round are asked if they were offered insurance.
+Thus, the OFFER variable now reflects responses from the current round.
+OFFER is no longer set to "-2" (value determined in previous round).